MVC

 1. Model

-• Applying business rules
+• Represents the data and business rules

-• Fetching data from the database
+• Interacts with the database

 Example: